WhyNotHugo/django-afip/docs/printables.rst

 Barcodes
 ~~~~~~~~

-Since version 3.2.0, PDFs include the barcode defined in AFIP 1702/04.
+Generated PDFs include the barcode defined in AFIP 1702/04.

-Version 3.2.0 used the receipt's expiration date for the barcode.
+We use the receipt's expiration date for the barcode.
 After some
 debate with fellow developers and accountants, we've resolved that the CAE's
 expiration date should be used.
 Even though `resolution 1702/04`_ does not
-explicitly state this (it just says "Expiration Date", their own receipt PDFs
+explicitly state this (it just says "Expiration Date"), their own receipt PDFs
 use this date.
-Also, not all receipts have expiration dates.
+Another argument in favour of this, is that not all receipts have expiration dates.

 It was also later confirmed via a `response`_ from AFIP that the CAE expiration
 should be used.